Moving Between Manila's NAIA Terminals

 Free

-The NAIA Inter-Terminal Shuttle Bus is a free service provided by the New NAIA Infrastructure Corporation for passengers transferring between terminals.
+The New NAIA Infrastructure Corporation runs the NAIA Inter-Terminal Shuttle Bus, a free service for passengers transferring between terminals.

-To ride, you need to show proof of your next flight, such as an onward boarding pass or ticket.
-The shuttle is intended for passengers transferring to another terminal for a flight, not for general public use.
+To ride, show proof of your next flight, such as an onward boarding pass or ticket.
+The shuttle serves passengers transferring to another terminal for a flight, not the general public.

-Pickup points are clearly marked at the Arrivals level of all terminals.
-Follow signs for terminal transfer, transfer bus, or shuttle bus.
+Look for pickup points at the Arrivals level of every terminal, then follow signs for terminal transfer, transfer bus, or shuttle bus.

 The shuttle departs every hour, so allow extra time.
-If you miss one, you may need to wait a while for the next departure.
-Also remember that this shuttle operates landside, meaning it uses public roads outside the terminals and can be affected by traffic around the airport.
+If you miss one, you may wait a while for the next departure.
+It runs landside, on public roads outside the terminals, so traffic around the airport can slow it down.

 If you are arriving from an international flight